IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/1-prereqs.md

 $ ROOT_FOLDER=$(pwd)
 ```

-_Note:_ For the Docker and Java lab you also need to download or clone the project on your local PC, if you using windows.
+_Note:_ If you using Windows you also need to download or clone the project to your local workstation for the upcoming Docker and Java lab.

 ### Tools - Option 3: Install Tools on your Notebook